-Download a baseline editorial foresight calendar template and start tracking ideas
+Access a baseline editorial calendar template and start tracking ideas

-The ClearVoice team has created a downloadable 2018 Editorial Foresight Calendar Template, an MS Excel workbook pre-populated with more than 300 notable events and gatherings that stretch across the globe, from summer 2018 through the end of 2019.
+The ClearVoice team has created an accessible editorial calendar template, a Google Sheet pre-populated with more than 450 notable events and gatherings that stretch across the globe, from summer 2018 through the end of 2019.
 Major events were picked from interest areas such as politics, arts and culture, technology, science, entertainment and sports.
-Trade shows related to marketing and media were included for ClearVoice’s audiences.
+Trade shows related to marketing and media were included for ClearVoice’s audience.

-You can download it and use it right away (via the form at the top of this post), or create one like it with your industry-specific notable events.
-The foresight calendar is set up to be a baseline template that you can add to and extract from as needed, or that you can import into Google Sheets or other apps to collaborate on with your team.
+You can access and use it right away (via the form at the top of this post), or create one like it with your industry-specific notable events.
+The foresight calendar is set up to be a baseline template that you can add to and extract from as needed, or that you can import into other apps to collaborate on with your team.
 Each event is set up using the tips above and includes a URL to gather more information about the events as needed.

 How you decide to shape your editorial calendar depends largely upon the audiences you serve and the niche markets you want to target.
 What’s offered here will get you started.